War in Afghanistan (2001–2021): 2008–2009: NATO build-up, Pakistan skirmishes, and Karzai re-election

-January 2009 brought a change in American leadership, with the election of President Barack Obama.
+January 2009 brought a change in American leadership, with the inauguration of President Barack Obama.
 That month, US soldiers, alongside Afghan Federal Guards, moved into the provinces of Logar, Wardak, and Kunar.
-The troops were the first wave of an expected surge of reinforcements originally ordered by President Bush and increased by President Obama.
+The troops were the first wave of an expected surge of reinforcements originally ordered by Bush and increased by Obama.
 In mid-February 2009, it was announced that 17,000 additional troops would be deployed in two brigades and support troops; the 2nd Marine Expeditionary Brigade of about 3,500 and the 5th Brigade, 2nd Infantry Division, a Stryker brigade with about 4,000.
 ISAF commander General David McKiernan had called for as many as 30,000 additional troops, effectively doubling the number of troops.
-On 23 September, a classified assessment by General McChrystal included his conclusion that a successful counterinsurgency strategy would require 500,000 troops and five years.
+On 23 September, a classified assessment by McChrystal included his conclusion that a successful counterinsurgency strategy would require 500,000 troops and five years.